anu1905/Victorian-Pockets/README.md

 Website: www.anuradhareddy.com

 _Disclaimer: This is my modern take on Victorian pockets.
 This how-to guide does not provide exact measurements for the construction (because I measured it on myself).
-You can download the pocket pattern from the project page._
+You can download the pocket pattern from the project files._

 ## Step 1: Assemble the parts